careycwang/CS4248-Fake-News-Detection/README.md

 ## Introduction

 We first augment Long Short-Term Memory neural networks (LSTMs) to include the attention mechanism and empirically show its effectiveness.
-Then we propose a new model that attaches the attention-based LSTM layers as input to Graph Convolutional Networks (GCNs).With experiments ran on currently-available news datasets, we empirically show that our proposed model architecture out-performs current neural network baselines and several recently published models.
+Then we propose a new model that attaches the attention-based LSTM layers as input to Graph Convolutional Networks (GCNs).
+With experiments ran on currently-available news datasets, we empirically show that our proposed model architecture out-performs current neural network baselines and several recently published models.
 Lastly, we demonstrate our model’s ability to generalize to out-of-domain datasets.

 ## Datasets